LCS Secondary School Bring-Your-Own-Device (BYOD) Guide (Revised Feb 2017)

 What are the guidelines for responsible use of these devices?

-LCS has a Responsible Use Policy (RUP) for use of computers and other networked devices both internally and externally.
+LCS has a Responsible Use Policy (RUP) for use of computers and other networked devices used internally and externally.
 The guidelines, rules, and recommendations shared in this document will be adhered to in the classroom and should also be reinforced at home.

 Which computers are acceptable/approved?